-- From the end of Reconstruction until 1965, African-Americans were often prevented from registering and voting in the deep South - In Lowdes County, Alabama, blacks constituted a majority of the population, but not a single African-American was registered to vote. - In that county, it had been 60 years since a black had been on the registration rolls and 20 years since one had attempted to register
+- From the end of Reconstruction until 1965, African-Americans were often prevented from registering and voting in the deep South. - In Lowdes County, Alabama, blacks constituted a majority of the population, but not a single African-American was registered to vote. - In that county, it had been 60 years since a black had been on the registration rolls and 20 years since one had attempted to register.

-Literacy Tests Were a Favored Way of Controlling Who Registered
+Literacy Tests Were a Favored Way of Controlling Who Registered failure whether an individual passed was final

 - Example of a Louisiana literacy test

 - The test had 30 questions

-- One wrong answer would result in failure
+- One wrong answer would result in

-- The decision of the registrar as to whether an individual passed was final
+- The decision of the registrar as to